nf-core/circrna/README.md

 ## Introduction

-**nf-core/circrna** is a bioinformatics pipeline that can be used to analyse total RNA sequencing data obtained from organisms with a reference genome and annotation.
+**nf-core/circrna** is a bioinformatics pipeline to analyse total RNA sequencing data obtained from organisms with a reference genome and annotation.
 It takes a samplesheet and FASTQ files as input, performs quality control (QC), trimming, back-splice junction (BSJ) detection, annotation, quantification and miRNA target prediction of circular RNAs.

 The pipeline is still under development, but the BSJ detection and quantification steps are already implemented and functional.
 The following features are planned to be implemented soon: